Roatan Dive Vacation

 Our reefs are healthy and pristine, covered with huge vase sponges, soft corals and giant sea fans.
+Also, thousands of creatures await your visit at every Roatan dive site.
 The only thing missing is other divers.

 Reef House is remote.
 But, not so remote that you’ll miss out on classic Roatan dives like Calvin’s Crack or White House.
 Even these are less than a 30 minute boat ride away.

 Our typical dive day includes a 2-tank morning dive, plus a single tank afternoon dive.
 When the conditions are good (they usually are), Wednesday or Thursday’s afternoon dive will be replaced with a night dive on our own Reef House Reef.

 Our dives are guided but flexible.
 We know you came to dive, so we don’t set limits on your bottom time.
 And we won’t ever make you feel like part of a herd.

 A typical dive here is a wall dive.
 After what’s sure to be one of Divemaster, Davitt’s classic dive site briefings, he’ll ask you to “meet me in my office!”
 Some divers back-roll off the side of the boat, while others prefer a giant stride from the swim step.
 Both Davitt, and our Captain, Choco, will be on hand to help if needed, or to pass down camera equipment.